Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Background

 \subsubsection{AST Description}

-An AST is a tree representation of the abstract syntactic structure of code in the compilation and decompilation process.
+An AST is a tree representation of the abstract syntactic structure of code in the compilation and decompilation processes.
+This work focuses on the ASTs extracted by decompiling binary functions.
 Different subtrees in an AST correspond to different code scopes in the source code.
-Figure \ref{fig:source_to_ast} shows a decompiled AST corresponding to the source code of function \texttt{histsizesetfn} in \texttt{zsh v5.6.2} in the left.
+Figure \ref{fig:source_to_ast} shows a decompiled AST corresponding to the source code of function \texttt{histsizesetfn} in \texttt{zsh v5.6.2} on the left.
 The \texttt{zsh} is a popular shell software designed for interactive use, and the function \texttt{histsizesetfn} sets the value of a parameter.
 The lines connecting the source code and AST in Figure~\ref{fig:source_to_ast} show that {a node} in the AST corresponds to an expression or a statement in the source code.
 A variable or a constant value is represented by a leaf node in AST.
 We group nodes in an AST into two categories: i) statement nodes and ii) expression nodes according to their functionalities shown in Table~\ref{tab:mapping}.
 Statement nodes control the function execution flow while expression nodes perform various calculations.
 Statement nodes include \textit{if, for, while, return, break} and so on.
 Expression nodes include common arithmetic operations and bit operations.